seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 If your operating system uses a suffix other than ``.so`` (such as Windows or Mac OS X), the appropriate extension will be used.

-If you are used CMake to build LLVM, see :ref:`cmake-out-of-source-pass`.
+If you are used CMake to build LLVM37, see :ref:`cmake-out-of-source-pass`.

 Now that we have the build scripts set up, we just need to write the code for the pass itself.

-.. _writing-an-llvm-pass-basiccode:
+.. _writing-an-llvm37-pass-basiccode:

 Basic code required
 -------------------